Battle of Hit (2016): The offensive

 On 12 March, the Iraqi Government launched the offensive to recapture the Hīt District from ISIL.
 On the same day, U.S.-led Coalition forces conducted several airstrikes within Hīt, killing a number of ISIL leaders and militants, which Iraqi officials confirmed.

 On 13 March, ISIL reportedly pulled out most of its fighters from the Hīt area, on which security forces were advancing, a military spokesman said.

 “The majority of Daesh (ISIS) fighters in Hīt, Rutba and Kubaysa have fled through the desert to other regions,” Yahya Rasool, Iraq’s top security spokesman, told the press.
 Earlier, an army general and a mayor said that ISIL had also pulled its fighters out of Ar-Rutba, a desert town in Anbar, and headed to al-Qaim.

 On 14 March, an armed group of young people in Hīt district opened fire on a detachment belonging to ISIL, near a house inhabited by ISIL members, killing six ISIL members and burning their vehicle.

 On 17 March, Iraqi Security Forces and allied Sunni tribal paramilitary units, backed by Iraqi aircraft, fought with ISIL militants and drove them out of al-Mohammadi, which is located northwest of Ramadi and southeast of Hīt.
 Sources said that Iraqi soldiers killed at least 21 militants in the battles, and raised the Iraqi flag on a building in the village.
 Meanwhile, more troops and Sunni tribal units, backed by U.S.-led coalition and Iraqi aircraft, advanced during the day in two routes from the Al Asad Airbase, towards Hīt and the nearby town of Kabisa.

 On 19 March, the Iraqi Army recaptured the town of Kabisa, to the west-southwest of Hīt.
 On the same day, ISIL beheaded 5 civilians, considering them to be Iraqi government spies, in front of their families.

-On 20 March, at least 20 ISIL fighters were killed during a battle with Iraqi forces near Hīt.
+On 20 March, according to Al-Manar, at least 20 ISIL fighters were killed during a battle with Iraqi forces near Hīt.

 On 21 March, the Iraqi Army came within 1 kilometer of the eastern outskirts of Hīt.
 On the same day, Iraqi forces paused offensive operations, to give the remaining civilians in the district time to flee.

 On 22 March, at least 10,000 residents of Hīt abandoned the city, with another estimated 25,000 still left inside it.

 Between 25–30 March, the US-led Coalition, launched 17 airstrikes against ISIL positions, in and around Hīt.